JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 Some parts of the plugin need a quick way to get the channel id from the room Jabber ID, or the all room Jabber ID from a channel id.
 We won't use SQL queries, because we only want such information for video that have a chatroom.

-So we will store in the `room-channel/muc_domain.json` file (where `muc_domain` is the actual MUC domain, something like `room.instance.tld`) a JSON object representing these relations.
+So we will store in the `room-channel/muc_domain.json` file (where `muc_domain` is the current MUC domain, something like `room.instance.tld`) a JSON object representing these relations).

 In the JSON object, keys are the channel ID (as string), values are arrays of strings representing the rooms JIDs local part (without the MUC domain).